 My name is Donald L. Ware.
-I am the Chief Operating Officer of the Pittsfield Aqueduct 4 A. Company ("PAC" or "the Company") which is a subsidiary of Pennichuck Corporation.
-5 I am employed by and have worked for Pennichuck Water Works, Inc. 1995.
-I am a 6 licensed professional engineer in New Hampshire, Massachusetts and Maine.
+I am the Chief Operating Officer of the Pittsfield Aqueduct 4 A. 5 Company ("PAC" or "the Company") which is a subsidiary of Pennichuck Corporation.
+6 I am employed by and have worked for Pennichuck Water Works, Inc. 1995.
+I am a licensed professional engineer in New Hampshire, Massachusetts and Maine.
 7

-Q. Please describe your educational background.
+8 Q. Please describe your educational background.

-I have a Bachelor in Science degree in Civil Engineering from Bucknell University in 9 A.
+9 A. I have a Bachelor in Science degree in Civil Engineering from Bucknell University in my thesis, for a Master's degree in Civil Engineering from the same institution.
+I have a 11